Yismarli/UHERS/README.md

-Experimental data for UHERS are presented below.
-The corresponding code will be made publicly available after manuscript acceptance.
+Regarding HERL: the data sources, experimental data, and code for the scale and combination studies are as shown above.